nostrband/nostr-login/README.md

 - `darkMode` - same as `data-dark-mode` above
 - `noBanner` - same as `data-no-banner` above
 - `isSignInWithExtension` - `true` to bring the *Sign in with exception* button into main list of options, `false` to hide to the *Advanced*, default will behave as `true` if extension is detected.

+## OTP login

+If you supply both `data-otp-request-url` and `data-otp-reply-url` then "Login with DM" button will appear on the welcome screen.

+When user enters their nip05 or npub, a GET request is made to `<data-otp-request-url>[?&]pubkey=<user-pubkey>`.
+Server should send a DM with one-time code to that pubkey and should return 200.

+After user enters the code, a GET request is made to `<data-otp-reply-url>[?&]pubkey=<user-pubkey>&code=<code>`.
+Server should check that code matches the pubkey and hasn't expired, and should return 200 status and an optional payload.
+Nostr-login will deliver the payload as `otpData` field in `nlAuth` event, and will save the payload in localstore and will deliver it again as `nlAuth` on page reload.

+The reply payload may be used to supply the session token.
+If token is sent by the server as a cookie then payload might be empty, otherwise the payload should be used by the app to extract the token and use it in future API calls to the server.

 ## TODO